 - Note* Inside and on the sides is linoleum.
 And YES, I stained it!

-- Then you rough up the surface.
+- Rough up the surface.
 I did NOT say 'sand'.
 That is one of the things that makes this WONDERFUL!
 No sanding!
 Just rough it up.
 I always went with the grain.
 (Or on the linoleum parts I went the way I wanted my faux grain to go.)
 It took me about a half hour to do the entire thing.
 Inside, out, and both sides of doors.
 Use a sanding block.
 220 grit.
+Get that HERE.

 - Do 3 coats of stain and I did 3 coats of poly.
-Each coat of stain only needed 48 hours to dry and each coat of poly only needed 24 hours.
+(You will probably only need 2 coats of stain on unfinished wood.)
+Each coat of stain and polyurethane only needed 24 hours to dry.
 I did wait 24 hours after the last coat of poly to re-assemble my cabinet.
 I live in Las Vegas, NV and did this in September.
 It is hot and dry.
 If you live somewhere humid or cold you will need to have longer drying times.
 Do not try to rush it or it won't turn out well.
 You will be able to feel it and see if it feels like it is completely dry.
-I did my doors in the garage on painters pyramids.
-I hate those things now.
-I would highly recommend getting the ones that screw into a board and doing that.
-I will be doing that next time.
-They flip all around when you are trying to stain!
+It will not be tacky at all.

 - For this size cabinet it only took me about 15 minutes to stain the entire thing (per coat) and about 10 minutes for the doors.
-I did one side of the doors and then 24/48 hours (depending on which product I was applying) later did the other side.
-So your doors will take a lot longer than the cabinet.
+I did one side of the doors and then 24 hours later did the other side.
+Your doors will take a lot longer than the cabinet.
 But you cannot flip it over just after you did the one side or it will ruin what you just did.
 Take it slow and you will have good results.

-Monica says this does not work on unfinished wood.
-I put it to the test.
+I also did this on unfinished wood.
 I did some shelves for my movie theatre and I LOVED the results.
 Because they were unfinished I only needed two coats of stain to achieve my desired color and then did 4 coats of poly.
 Again, it takes a long time because I did one side at a time.
 I would do the front side and the top side and then flip it and do the back side and the under side at the same time.
 So I always knew which way to flip it so I never got confused.
 If it helps, make a note of what you did so you know what to do for next time.
 With that many coats and two sides, it is easy to forget how many of what you have already done.

 I loved the General Finishes Gel Stain and Poly!
 It was easy to work with and did not have a strong smell!!
 It doesn't drip and applies evenly.
 I won't use a different kind ever again!